Everything you need to know about Teia's DAO Token distribution

 Why is contribution to hicetnunc being rewarded?

 Since Teia is a fork of the former Tezos marketplace "Hic et nunc," we have also included contributions to Hic et nunc and the wider Tezos NFT ecosystem, as well as individuals and organizations that have helped Teia get to this phase.
 These contributions have been assigned a level 1.
-The details are outlined below.
+The details are outlined above.

 Is my activity on Objktcom/Versum/Hicaf being counted for the activity rewards?